The archives, a scientific treasure trove

 The vast amounts of scientific data obtained during a space science mission have a much longer lifetime than the satellite mission itself.
 The data are archived and made freely accessible online to the global scientific community, and these archives are frequently a mine of unexpected discoveries.
 They allow researchers to study, for instance, the evolution of a certain celestial object with time, or its appearance at different wavelengths as observed by different telescopes.

 Science archives at ESAC

-The archives for the majority of ESA’s astronomy and Solar System missions are kept at ESAC so researchers have a single ‘entry point’ for accessing the wealth of scientific data.
-Data from the Cluster, Hubble Space Telescope, EXOSAT, Herschel, ISO, Planck, SOHO, Ulysses and XMM-Newton missions and from the interplanetary spacecraft Mars Express, SMART-1 (the Moon), Rosetta (Comet 67P/Churyumov-Gerasimenko), Huygens (Titan), Venus Express and Giotto (Comet Halley) are already available in ESAC’s state-of-the-art archival system, and are regularly consulted and retrieved by more than 3000 registered users.
+The archives for the majority of ESA’s astronomy, planetary science and heliophysics missions are developed and maintained at ESAC by the ESAC Science Data Centre (ESDC), in coordination with the science operations centres, instrument teams and consortia of the various missions.
+Data from the Gaia, Cluster, Hubble Space Telescope, XMM-Newton, Herschel, ISO, Planck, SOHO, Ulysses, Hipparcos, Proba-2, Double Star, EXOSAT and LISA Pathfinder missions, SolACES instrument onboard the ISS, and via the Planetary Science Archive from the interplanetary missions Exomars, Mars Express, SMART-1 (the Moon), Rosetta (Comet 67P/Churyumov-Gerasimenko), Huygens (Titan), Venus Express and Giotto (Comet Halley) are already available in the ESDC’s state-of-the-art archival system.